Lucien Rebatet

-Lucien Rebatet (15 November 1903 – 24 August 1972) was a French fascist, writer, journalist, and intellectual.
-He is known as an exponent of fascism and also as the author of Les Deux Étendards.
+Lucien Rebatet (15 November 1903 – 24 August 1972) was a French author, journalist, and political activist.
+He began his career in journalism at L'Action française, then became a contributor to Je suis partout and affirmed himself as a fascist sympathizer.
+During World War II and the occupation of France, he became a Nazi collaborator: his book Les Décombres, where he discussed his support for Nazism, promoted antisemitism and heavily criticized the traditional French far right, became a best-seller in 1942.
+After the war he received a death sentence, which was commuted.
+In 1952, he published the novel Les Deux Étendards.

 Biography

 Early life

 Rebatet was born and died in Moras-en-Valloire, Drôme.
 As a young man, Rebatet was educated in Saint-Chamond, Loire.
 From 1923 to 1927 he studied at the Sorbonne, after which he became an insurance agent.
-It was only in 1929 that he began his career as a writer, becoming a music and film critic (the latter under the pseudonym François Vinneuil) for the far right integralist Action Française newspaper.
+It was only in 1929 that he began his career as a writer, becoming a music and film critic (the latter under the pseudonym François Vinneuil) for the far right integralist L'Action française newspaper.
 In 1932 Rebatet became a contributor to the right-wing newspaper Je suis partout ("I Am Everywhere"), for which he wrote until the Allied liberation in 1944.
 In 1938 he became head of information for Action Française and worked closely with the movement's founder, Charles Maurras.

-Long before the outbreak of war between France and Nazi Germany, Rebatet expressed sympathy for National Socialism, notably in his articles for Je suis partout, in which he accused Jews of fomenting a war to topple Adolf Hitler’s régime.
+Long before the outbreak of war between France and Nazi Germany, Rebatet expressed sympathy for National Socialism, notably in his articles for Je suis partout, in which he accused Jews of fomenting a war to topple Adolf Hitler's régime.
 In 1940 he was drafted into the French Army and, although he served, openly hoped for a "short and disastrous war for France".